 Coach vs. consultant vs. mentor

-Coaches, consultants, and mentors—all share a common goal of guiding individuals toward success.
+Coaches, consultants, and mentors—all share the common goal of guiding individuals toward success.
 However, they differ in their approaches and areas of focus.

 Exploring the right path can open doors to endless possibilities.
 Additionally, it can create extraordinary transformations in people’s lives.